utilForever/RosettaStone/Documents/HowToAddTask.md

 `Impl` give two players, player1 is current, player2 is opponent.
 In common way, we use player1 as default.

-`MetaData` enums represents result of tasks like status.
+`MetaData` enums represents result of tasks.
 You can add proper `MetaData` enums to file [MetaData.h](../Includes/Tasks/MetaData.h).

 `ITask` provides discrete method `Run` to run method `Impl` for `TaskAgent`.